abhishektech21/Automatic-Filling-Machine/README.md

 - If detected, the Arduino triggers a relay or motor to turn on the pump.
 - The pump fills the bottle for a fixed duration (or until the sensor detects it's full).
 - The pump turns off automatically after filling.

+## 📚 More Information

+You can find additional project details and documentation in our [GitHub Wiki](https://github.com/H-DIV-2023-2024-ODD/H11/wiki).

 ## 🔩 Components Used
 - Arduino Uno